esiresponse/esiresponse.github.io/README.md

  - rrg.mit.edu (Actual Live Version, Static)
  - esiresponse.scripts.mit.edu (Actual Live Version, Static)
- - esiresponse.github.io (Actual Live Version, Jekyll+Liquid)
+ - esiresponse.github.io (THIS IS DOWN.
+Used to be the actual Live Version, Jekyll+Liquid)
- - tareqdandachi.github.io (Dev)
+ - tareqdandachi.github.io (Actual Live Version, Jekyll+Liquid, used to be dev)

 ### Why this branch?

-The github action in this branch ensures that pushing to tareqdandachi/mit-rrg:master causes the live version of the website on esiresponse/esiresponse.github.io:live to update accordingly.
+**OLD** The github action in this branch ensures that pushing to tareqdandachi/mit-rrg:master causes the live version of the website on esiresponse/esiresponse.github.io:live to update accordingly.
 It will also run a command that should update the *.mit.edu websites.

+**UPDATE** Syncing now happens from [tareqdandachi.github.io/mit-rrg/:master](tareqdandachi.github.io/mit-rrg).